 Your doctor can help you develop your blood sugar targets and identify specific numbers to watch for when checking for hypoglycemia.
 However, if you are experiencing signs of low blood sugar and unable to check blood sugar levels, treat symptoms with high-sugar foods or drinks.

 For most women with the condition, gestational diabetes typically goes away soon after delivery.
 However, 5-10% of women with gestational diabetes develop type 2 diabetes after giving birth.
 And about 50% of the new mothers whose blood sugar levels return to normal after delivery will develop type 2 diabetes later in life.

 If you have had gestational diabetes, it’s important to regularly monitor your blood sugar and continue with exercise and a healthy diet after giving birth to avoid health complications.
 You should also get screened again for diabetes 6 to 12 weeks after giving birth, and then every 1 to 3 years.

 We’re here to support your gestational diabetes treatment

 Alto is here to help you manage your gestational diabetes, by consolidating medications into streamlined monthly deliveries, setting up automatic refills, and offering free same-day delivery.
 And if insulin therapy is a part of your treatment plan, our pharmacists are available to walk you through your first doses and discuss any symptoms or side effects.

-Learn how we can support your gestational diabetes treatment plan by contacting us via text or phone at 1-800-874-5881, or in-app messaging.
+Learn how we can support your gestational diabetes treatment plan by contacting us via phone at 1-800-874-5881 or in-app messaging.